7ank0v1c/Universal-Save-Converter/Readme.md

 I do aim to continue working on this project to bring over all the main system save file conversion one at a time, I am currently focusing on the GUI, which is taking longer than i want.
 Once done the GUI will be modular for the different systems (mostly)

+# Please remember to always make a copy of your save, and back it up somewhere safe, before converting.
+I do not accept responsibility for corrupt saves, as this app is not yet complete and has not been tested

 # Currently, Unviversal Save Converter Usage